FrancoSpeziali/db-wizards/README.md

 1. Inside the `/wizard` route, create an endpoint with the path `/origins`.
 This endpoint should expect a GET request, and should return all the wizard origins as an array of strings.

-## Task 17 - Upload wizard data

-Upload the file `./data/Wizards.json` into your wizards collection
+There are 2 ways to solve this.

+> **Hint (common solution)**:
+>
+> You will want to return the `enum` values you used when you setup your schema

+> **Hint (challenging solution)**:
+>
+> If you want to do this programmatically (using the values directly from the schema itself)
+> You can use the [schema.path()](https://mongoosejs.com/docs/schematypes.html#path) function to extract the enum values from the schema

-## Task 18 - Create a route to read a spell
+## Task 20 - Create a route to read a spell

 1. Inside the `/magic-spell` route, create an endpoint with the path `/details`.
 This endpoint should expect a GET request, and should expect an id as a param or a query param.
 The id will be the ObjectId of the spell.
 It should return all the details of the spell.
    - Use the mongoose model method `findById()`
    - `findById()` expects one argument - the ObjectId of the item you are searching for

-> Hint:
+> **Hint:**
 >
 > A param looks like `/:id` and uses `request.params`
 >
 > A query param uses `request.query`

-## Task 19 - Create a route to read a wizard
+## Task 21 - Create a route to read a wizard

 1. Inside the `/wizard` route, create an endpoint with the path `/details`.
 This endpoint should expect a GET request, and should expect an id as a param or a query param.
 The id will be the ObjectId of the wizard.
 It should return all the details of a wizard.
    - Use the mongoose model method `findById()`
    - `findById()` expects one argument - the ObjectId of the item you are searching for

-> Hint:
+> **Hint:**
 >
 > A param looks like `/:id` and uses `request.params`
 >
 > A query param uses `request.query`

-## Task 20 - Adding spells to a wizard
+## Task 22 - Adding spells to a wizard

 A wizard is no fun without spells!
 We will create an endpoint to allow a wizard to learn a spell

 1. Inside the `/wizard` route, create an endpoint with the path `/learn`.
-This endpoint should expect a GET request, and should expect an id as a param or a query param.
-The id will be the ObjectId of a magic spell.
+This endpoint should expect a PATCH request, and should expect two pieces of information - the `id` of the wizard to update and the `id` of the spell they will learn.
+Both `id`s will refer to the ObjectId.

+> **Hint:**
+>
+> You could send both of these pieces of information as a `param` or as part of the `request.body`

-> BONUS: Write a custom validator to prevent the wizard from learning a spell that is too high for them!
+> CHALLENGE 😈: Write some middleware to prevent the wizard from learning a spell that is too high for them!
+You will need to:
+>
+> 1. Query the `MagicSpell` Model with the spell `id` - and find the `level` of the spell
+> 2. Query the `Wizard` Model with the wizard `id` - and find the `level` of the wizard
+> 3. Compare the 2 values, and reject the request if the wizard is too low for the spell

-## Task 21 - Level up a wizard
+## Task 23 - Level up a wizard

 A wizard should be able to level up, when they have enough experience

 1. Inside the `/wizard` route, create an endpoint with the path `/levelup`.
-This endpoint should expect a GET request.
+This endpoint should expect a `PATCH` request.
    - Use the mongoose model method `findByIdAndUpdate()`
    - `findById()` expects one argument - an object.
 Modify the level of the wizard by `+1`

+# Bonus Tasks

-## Task 22 - Spellcast!
+## Bonus 1 - Spellcast! 🧙 🪄 🔥

+A wizard is no fun, if they can't perform their magic!

 We want to make the wizard's cast a spell, with a request to an endpoint

 1. Inside the `/wizard` route, create an endpoint with the path `/spellcast`.
 This endpoint should expect a GET request, and should expect an id as a param or a query param.

-It should perform a spellcast.
+2. The wizard will perform a random spellcast, chosen from the list of his or her known spells.
+If the wizard knows no spells, return with the message:
+   > `"{Wizard Name} knows no spells to cast."`

+3. The spellcast should be in the form of a text message, which is returned from the server to the client, for example:
+   > `"{Wizard Name} casts {Spell Name}, with {Wizard Accuracy} within a range of {Spell Range} metres."`

+4. Calculate whether the spell "hits" based on the accuracy of the wizard.
+This is % based For example, if the wizard's accuracy is `0.1`, that is a `10%` chance to hit. `1` (the maximum value) is a `100%` chance to hit.
+   - If the spell hits, add to the message `The spell hits!`
+   - If the spell does not hit, add to the message `The spell misses!`

+5. Calculate the chance to cause critical damage based on the `critical` value of the wizard.
+This is % based For example, if the wizard's critical is `0.1`, that is a `10%` chance to cause a critical hit `1` (the maximum value) is a `100%` chance to cause a critical hit.
+   - If the wizard causes a critical hit, add to the message `Critical damage!`

+6. Calculate the damage and include it in the message.
+For example:
+   > `"The spell causes {Damage} points"`
+   - The spell will cause `0` damage if it does not hit
+   - The spell will cause the normal damage of the spell, if it hits
+   - The spell will cause double damage`{spell damage} x 2` if it lands a critical hit